bhavneetbansal69-lang/Induction-program/README.md

 * She also told us about the importance of right understanding in life and how it is related to physical facilities.
 She explained that if we develop the right understanding, then only we can manage our relationships and physical needs properly.
 Physical facilities alone are not enough for a happy life.
 If someone has all the physical comforts but lacks good relationships, they still can't stay truly happy.
 * She also explained the difference between happiness and excitement.
 Happiness is something that stays with us for a long time – it is stable and continuous.
 On the other hand, excitement is temporary – it lasts for a few moments and then fades away.
 ## Assignment
-* She also gave us assignment given below-
+* She also gave us assignment
 ## Reflection
 * Overall, it was a day full of motivation, learning, and self-reflection.
 The sessions not only boosted our academic thinking but also helped us understand the deep connection between knowledge and human values.
 As a fresher, it was a new and eye-opening experience to see how subjects like Physics and Mathematics can be taught with such passion and meaning.
 It also made me realize how important it is to build strong moral values along with technical skills.
 These teachings will definitely help us become more responsible, confident, and balanced individuals as we begin our journey in college life.
 I feel grateful to be a part of this induction program.